judell/thali/ThaliAndCouch.md

 This document is targeted at developers and intended to provide a high level overview of the Thali architecture.

-##### Authentication
+## Authentication

 Running a peer to peer web means accepting incoming connections and this means we need a standardized way to authenticate who is making requests.
-Thali's answer to this problem is [[Httpkey URL Scheme|Http Key]].
+Thali's answer to this problem is [Httpkey URL Scheme](HttpkeyURLScheme).
 This scheme essentially says:

 1. Security principals (read: users, but this could also be services, hence the more generic term security principal) are identified with public keys.